Originally published April 11, 2019; most recently updated May 13, 2024.

 TIP: On KDP, order a proof copy in one finish; change the setting and then order a proof copy in the other.
 There’s nothing like feeling and seeing the actual product to help you decide.

 To have text on a paperback spine, the spine must be adequately thick to hold text and leave wiggle room for variations in print.
 On KDP, you must have 79 pages to print text on the spine; on IS you need only 48 pages.
-(If your book is fewer than 48 pages, you will likely have a saddle-stitched binding.)
+(If your book is fewer than 48 pages, you will likely have a saddle-stitched binding.
+IS used to do saddle-stitched but does not any longer.
+Lulu is an option if that is what you are looking for.)

 In my experience the cover quality is comparable across platforms.
 For paperbacks (and maybe hardbacks), the cover color seems truer on KDP; in my experience it seems redder on IS.
 I read someplace that the color is more “saturated” on IS.
 I’m not a graphic designer, so I’m not sure if that’s the right description, but if color accuracy is important to you, be ready to make some adjustments after you get a proof copy.